 The wonderful and far-flung Greek islands draw numbers of vacationers year in and year out, making it a highly visited travel destination.
 With an excess of 2,000 islands to browse they may at first be puzzled by their number and assortment.
-From lovely beachfronts, antiquated ruins, bright harbours, and active volcanoes the Greek islands have everything.
+From lovely beachfront, antiquated ruins, bright harbors, and active volcanoes the Greek islands have everything.

 As a part of the Cyclades group, Santorini is among the most beautiful islands and unquestionably probably the best spot to visit in Greece.
 Additionally part of the Cyclades, Mykonos presents an advanced, cosmopolitan culture mixed with conventional whitewashed houses and labyrinth-like pathways.

 Travel back in time to discover ancient Athens!

 Occupied for over 3,000 years, Athens is pervasively known as the base of Western advancement and the origin of democracy.
 The city shows a befuddling mix of authentic and contemporary qualities.
 Athens is well known for its archaeological ruins and landmarks.
 For example, the celebrated Acropolis, the Parthenon, the Ancient Agora, and the Theatre of Dionysus just to give some examples.